The Blockchain Explained to Web Developers, Part 1: The Theory

 I don't know about you, but after reading these definitions, I still had troubles figuring out what this is all about.
 Let's get a bit deeper.

 Decentralized peer-to-peer networks aren't new.
 Napster and BitTorrent are P2P networks.
 Instead of exchanging movies, members of the blockchain network exchange facts.
 Then what's the real deal about blockchains?

 P2P networks, like other distributed systems, have to solve a very difficult computer science problem: the resolution of conflicts, or reconciliation.
 Relational databases offer referential integrity, but there is no such thing in distributed system.
 If two incompatible facts arrive at the same time, the system must have rules to determine which fact is considered valid.

-Take for instance the double spend problem: Alice has 10$, and she sends twice 10$ to Bob and Charlie.
+Take for instance the double spend problem: Alice has 10 to Bob and Charlie.
 Who will have the 10$ eventually?
 To answer this question, the best way is to order the facts.
 If two incompatible facts arrive in the network, the first one to be recorded wins.